Created: June 2009 Last Revised: January 2021 Due for Review: December 2021

 Diversity and Equal Opportunities Policy

-As a Provider we are committed to providing equal opportunities to all learners, within the framework of the law, to provide online courses that are free from unlawful discrimination on the grounds of sex, gender reassignment, marriage or civil partnership, sexual orientation, age, race, colour, nationality, ethnic or national origins, special needs, disability, religion or belief, pregnancy or maternity.
-The Provider will also take all reasonably practicable steps to ensure that people with special needs or disabled are able to participate in its online courses activities.
+As a Provider, DPSI Online with Helena El Masri is committed to providing equal opportunities to all learners, within the framework of the law, to provide online courses that are free from unlawful discrimination on the grounds of sex, gender reassignment, marriage or civil partnership, sexual orientation, age, race, colour, nationality, ethnic or national origins, special needs, disability, religion or belief, pregnancy or maternity.

 The Provider expects each student to enter into the spirit of the policy and to ensure that a positive equality and equal opportunities climate exists by treating others on their merits and by disassociating themselves from any form of direct or indirect, perceptive or associative discrimination, victimisation, or sexual, racial or any other type of harassment.